lengthithaomy/auto-med-dispenser/README.md

    - If IR Sensor detects pill taken (State transitions LOW $\rightarrow$ HIGH), system plays confirmation ("Đã uống thuốc"), turns off LED, and logs success.
    - If pill is not taken within 30 minutes, reminder alarm re-triggers until retrieved.

+### Getting started

+1. Assemble the circuit according to the components listed in the BOM List
+2. Flash the Arduino sketch (see [`/code`](code) to the Arduino Uno R3.
+3. Set the current date/time on the DS3231 module (one-time setup, or on battery replacement).
+4. Load pills into the 14 weekly compartments (AM/PM × 7 days), leaving the calibration slot empty.
+5. Connect the 5V USB power supply - the device will begin tracking scheduled dosing times immediately.

+### License
+See